argoproj/argo-workflows/examples/README.md

         template: print-message
         arguments:
           parameters:
-          # Pass the hello-param output from the gnererate-parameter step as the message input to print-message
+          # Pass the hello-param output from the generate-parameter step as the message input to print-message
           - name: message
             value: "{{steps.generate-parameter.outputs.parameters.hello-param}}"